-Maintenance and cleaning of the terminal facilities are the responsibility of the asset owner.
+Maintenance and cleaning of the terminal facilities is the responsibility of the asset owner.

 Will the trolley cart at the Russell Island terminal be retained?

-The trolley cart will unfortunately not be retained at the new terminal as it was subject to numerous attacks of vandalism.
+The trolley cart will not be retained at the new terminal as it was subject to vandalism activity over the years.